pannuhuone/Voron-CANBus/ebb36.md

 ### Install the firmware to the board
 1. Install jumper to following pins on the board (image have been copied from EBB36 manual from Bigthreetech repository, [link here](https://github.com/bigtreetech/EBB))
+* The jumper will be needed that board can be powered with USB cable.

 ![image](https://user-images.githubusercontent.com/5571703/210182028-49adecd6-33d7-4e7c-9d56-28c77542c465.png)